 Current surface conditions at an airport or other reporting location that updates every hour or earlier

-Reports are pulled from aviationweather.gov, the offical source for aviation weather for pilots in the US, but support exists for additional sources on a regional basis.
-Coordinate-to-station is pulled from geonames.org, one of the most widely used sources of geography data
+Most reports are pulled from NOAA ADDS, the official source for aviation weather for pilots in the US with world-wide, but support exists for additional sources on a regional basis.
+Station information is compiled from OurAirports

 Parsed reports are returned in JSON, XML, or YAML format, which can be imported into any language on any platform.
-Great for battery-conscientious mobile applications
+Great for battery-conscientious mobile and IoT applications

-The AVWX REST API is a publically-available REST API for aviation weather.
-The service organizes METAR and TAF reports into their individual elements and returns them in JSON, XML, or YAML format.
-It does a considderable amount of error correction so that your report is as clean and thorough as possible.
+AVWX is a publicly-available REST API for aviation weather.
+The service organizes METAR, TAF, and other report types into their individual elements and returns them in JSON, XML, or YAML format.
+It does a considerable amount of error correction so that your report is as clean and thorough as possible.
 It has additional services like providing station information, translating the report into English, and creating summary strings meant to be read or spoken.
 For more details, check out the documentation.

 The parser itself has been field-tested and in use since September 2014.
 It was originally made for a Raspberry Pi IoT project, but was eventually made available as a public API.
 I've been contacted by flight schools, research institutions, and many mobile and desktop application developers.
 Here are a few of my favorite projects using AVWX.